Escape the Night season 1: Production

-In October 2015, the subscription service formerly known as YouTube Red, revealed upcoming projects such as Fight of the Living Dead, A Trip to Unicorn Island (2016), Single by 30, and Scare PewDiePie.
-This also includes an untitled Joey Graceffa project that involves a murder mystery.
-A year later, the subscription service teased clips of their upcoming murder mystery series.
-Sam Gutelle, a writer from Tubefilter, described the potential series as "the board game Clue" which turns the party "into a whodunit, with each guest transformed into a suspect."
-Joey Graceffa, the creator of the series, revealed in a Teen Vogue interview that "the idea for the project has been in the works for two years, and that he most looked forward to collaborating" with other YouTubers.
+In October 2015, the subscription service then known as YouTube Red revealed upcoming projects such as Fight of the Living Dead, A Trip to Unicorn Island (2016), Single by 30, and Scare PewDiePie.
+These included an untitled Joey Graceffa project involving a murder mystery.
+In May 2016, the service teased clips of the upcoming series.
+Sam Gutelle, a writer for Tubefilter, described the premise as "the board game Clue", turning the party "into a whodunit, with each guest transformed into a suspect."
+Graceffa told Teen Vogue that the idea for the project had been in the works for two years, and that he most looked forward to collaborating with other YouTubers.

+The season was filmed over five consecutive nights in the Los Angeles area, with shoots running from 10 p.m. to 6 a.m. and two episodes filmed each night.
+Writer and director Adam Lawson chose the house, built in 1890 and located near the base of a mountain, before writing the season, so that its puzzles could be designed around the location.
+Its roughly 160 clues and puzzles were developed with designers from Enigma Escape Room and built by production designer Geoff Flint's team, and had to work on the first attempt, as the live portion of each episode was filmed without retakes.
+Graceffa co-developed the storyline but was not told its clues, twists, or the timing of his own eliminations, so that he could play alongside the cast.